site24x7/plugins/redis/README.md

 		C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins
 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.

+### Metrics Captured

+Name		        	| 	Description
+---         			|   	---
+Active Defrag Hits		|	Number of value reallocations performed by active the defragmentation process.
+Active Defrag Key Hits  	|	Number of keys that were actively defragmented.
+Active Defrag Misses		|	Number of aborted value reallocations started by the active defragmentation process.
+Active Defrag Key Misses	|	Number of keys that were skipped by the active defragmentation process.
+Active Defrag Running		|	When activedefrag is enabled, this indicates whether defragmentation is currently active.
+AOF Last Bgrewrite Status	|	Status of the last AOF rewrite operation.
+AOF Last Rewrite Time		|	Duration of the last AOF rewrite operation in seconds.
+Blocked Clients			|	Number of clients waiting on a blocking call.
+CPU Sys				|	System CPU consumed by the Redis server, which is the sum of system CPU consumed by all threads of the server process.
+CPU Sys Children		|	System CPU consumed by the background processes.
+CPU User			|	User CPU consumed by the Redis server, which is the sum of user CPU consumed by all threads of the server process.
+CPU User Children		|	User CPU consumed by the background processes.
+CPU Sys Main Thread		|	System CPU consumed by the Redis server main thread.
+Cluster Enabled			|	Indicate Redis cluster is enabled.
+Connected Clients		|	Number of client connections (excluding replicas).
+Connected Slaves		|	Number of connected replicas.
+Evicted Keys			|	The total number of keys evicted due to the maxmemory limit.
+Expired Keys			|	Total number of key expiration events.
+Fragmentation Ratio		|	Ratio between Memory RSS and Used Memory.
+Hit Ratio			|	Measure of the efficiency of key retrieval from the cache.
+It's calculated as the ratio of successful key lookups (hits) to the total number of key operations (both hits and misses).
+IO Threaded Reads Processed	|	Number of read events processed by the main and I/O threads.
+IO Threaded Writes Processed	|	Number of write events processed by the main and I/O threads.
+IO Threads Active		|	Indicating if I/O threads are active.
+Incoming Traffic		|	The network's read rate per second in KB/sec.
+Outgoing Traffic		|	The network's write rate per second in KB/sec.
+Keyspace Hits			|	Number of successful lookup of keys in the main dictionary.
+Keyspace Misses			|	Number of failed lookup of keys in the main dictionary.
+Latest Fork Usec		|	Duration of the latest fork operation in microseconds.
+Master Repl Offset		|	The server's current replication offset.
+Second Repl Offset		|	The offset up to which replication IDs are accepted.
+Max Clients			|	The maximum number of connected clients.
+Max Memory			|	The value of the maxmemory configuration directive.
+Memory Lua			|	NumbeSync Fullr of bytes used by the Lua engine for EVAL scripts Memory Overhead			|	The sum in bytes of all overheads that the server allocated for managing its internal data structures.
+Memory Peak			|	Peak memory consumed by Redis.
+Memory RSS			|	Number of bytes that Redis allocated as seen by the operating system (a.k.a resident set size).
+Memory Startup			|	Initial amount of memory consumed by Redis at startup.
+Ops/Sec				|	Number of commands processed per second.
+Pubsub Channels			|	The number of active pubsub channels.
+Pubsub Patterns			|	The number of active pubsub patterns.
+RDB Bgsave in Progress		|	Indicating a RDB save is on-going.
+RDB Changes Since Last Save	|	Number of changes since the last dump.
+RDB Last Save Time		|	Epoch-based timestamp of last successful RDB save.
+Redis Mode			|	The server's mode ("standalone", "sentinel" or "cluster").
+Redis Version			|	Version of the Redis server.
+Rejected Connections		|	Number of connections rejected because of maxclients limit.
+Repl Backlog Histlen		| 	Size of the data in the replication backlog buffer.
+Role				|	Role of the server ( master or slave ).
+Sync Full			|	The number of full resyncs with replicas.
+Sync Partial Err		|	The number of denied partial resync requests.
+Sync Partial Ok			|	The number of accepted partial resync requests.
+Total Commands Processed	|	Total number of commands processed by the server.
+Total Connections Received	|	Total number of connections accepted by the server.
+Total Expires			|	The total number of keys with an expiration.
+Total Keys			|	The total number of keys.
+Total Persists			|	The total number of keys persisted (keys - expires).
+Uptime				|	Number of seconds since the Redis server start.
+Uptime in Days			|	Number of days since the Redis server start.
+Used Memory			|	Total number of bytes allocated by Redis using its allocator. expires				|	The number of keys with an expiration in a db. expires_percent			|	Percentage of total keys with an expiration in a db. keys				|	The total number of keys in a db. persist				|	The number of keys persisted in a db (db.keys - db.expires). persist_percent			|	Percentage of total keys that are persisted in a db.